gitter-badger/njexl/README.md

 * Reduce the number of lines of the code;
 * In every line, reduce the number of characters;
 * To boldly go where no developer has gone before - attaining Nirvana in terms of coding;
-    - get out of the cycle of bugs and fixes by writing scentific code ( see  [Minimum Description length](http://en.wikipedia.org/wiki/Minimum_description_length) ).
+    - get out of the cycle of bugs and fixes by writing scientific code ( see  [Minimum Description length](http://en.wikipedia.org/wiki/Minimum_description_length) ).

 ## For the Users